Julie-JK/road_accidents/README.md

-Analysis of road accident in SQL
+Analysis of road accident in SQL.
-This is a semiguided petproject
+This is a semiguided petproject.
 Inspired by YT video https://youtu.be/RX0ehXijbSk?si=iESnaDLMPElpRBDE